Cross training for runners is an essential part of a sustainable, healthy, strong, and injury-free running journey.

 #1: Strength Training

-Great for: muscle strength, muscular endurance, reducing injury risk
+Great for: muscle strength, endurance, and injury risk reduction.

-For the biggest bang-for-your-buck, I highly recommend lifting some weights – and focussing on compound exercises that work several of the big muscle groups as once.
+For the biggest bang for your buck, I highly recommend lifting some weights and focusing on compound exercises that work several of the big muscle groups at once.

-This means exercises like weighted squats, lunges, deadlift, bench press, and kettlebell exercises.
+This means exercises like weighted squats, lunges, deadlifts, bench presses, and kettlebell exercises.

 #2: Swimming